2021–22 Scottish Women's Football Championship

-The 2021–22 Scottish Women's Football Championship is the inaugural season of the SWF Championship after its formation as the third tier of women's football in Scotland.
+The 2021–22 Scottish Women's Football Championship was the inaugural season of the SWF Championship after its formation as the third tier of women's football in Scotland.

 The previous two planned seasons in 2020 and 2020–21 were both abandoned due to the coronavirus pandemic.

 The league was split into two divisions – Championship North and Championship South.
 Planned to have 'approximately 12 teams each', the divisions in the inaugural season actually contained 9 and 17 teams respectively.

 Montrose secured the Championship North title on 10 April, with a 4–1 win over their promotion rivals East Fife.
 In the Championship South, Gartcairn finished as the division winners on 24 April, ahead of 2nd-placed Rossvale.
-East Fife won the third available promotion place to SWPL 2, by winning the single-match promotion play-off in Alloa, 3–1, against Rossvale on 8 May.
+East Fife won the third available promotion place to SWPL 2, by winning the single-match promotion play-off 3–1 against Rossvale on 8 May in Alloa.